Transversality and alternating projections for nonconvex sets: Error bounds and level sets

-Our main result, Theorem \ref{lin} (Linear convergence), follows quickly from the following appealing geometric tool.
+Our main result follows quickly from the following appealing geometric consequence of Theorem \ref{error}.
 This tool concerns the distance from a point $y$ to a set $X$.
-Given a trial point $x \in X$, it shows how to improve the upper bound on $|x-y|$ under the assumption of a uniform lower bound on the angle between normal vectors to $X$ at points $w$ near $x$ and line segments from $w$ to $y$.
+Given a trial point $x \in X$, it shows how to improve the upper bound $|x-y|$ under the assumption of a uniform lower bound on the angle between normal vectors to $X$ at points $w$ near $x$ and line segments from $w$ to $y$.

 \begin{thm}[Distance decrease] Consider a closed set $X \subset \E$ and points $x \in X$ and $y \not\in X$ with $\rho :=|y-x|$.
 Given any constant $\delta>0$, if

 then